I’m going to let you in on a secret I’ve kept for a long time —

 I’ve at least got a system for the slides that conveniently includes information such as slide number, university and lab name, date, workshop name, my name, etc. This content is essential for people taking photos during your presentation or trying to recall specific content from a particular slide.
 I’ve notice my slides have significantly more original pictures with smiling faces in them and much less text — primarily only statistical points that would be difficult for me to remember if not placed on the slide.
 From a visual standpoint though it’s very clear now that I was trying to do too much with too little space.
 Even though I layered the presentation of this slide, everything is cramped.

-If you are given a chance to give a talk in a new format like this you should take it.
-The process of having to redo your content for a new format and audience will advance your slide system in neat ways.
-After that TED-x talk my slides started taking on a different feel.
 In 2015, WSU nominated me to give a CleanTech Alliance talk at the Rainier Club in Seattle.
 Around that time my slides started trending towards simpler color combinations and designs with very clear topical transitions.
 Here’s the title slide:

 It’s easy to forget that the title slide is often in front of your audience longer than any other slide in your presentation.
 Make sure you have the key info where your audience needs and wants to see it.
 During this talk I impressed some folks enough to get follow on presentations, most notably a GoogleTechTalk and the Jefferson County CleanTech Symposium.
 In 2017 I was invited to Trondheim in Norway to give a consecutive 2 hour presentation block to SINTEF and the Norwegian Technical University.
-As one of my great mentors once told me, “Jake, you’ve earned a level of confidence that you are not appropriately wielding.”
-Having a group of professionals fly you half way around the world to give a talk on my research, essentially a 10 day vacation, helped me to realize my confidence.

 2018 was the year I really started to perform with presentations, after over a decade of practice.
 I was confident enough in my talking points, poise, and presentation materials that I could improvise talks.
 In May of 2018 I volunteered to give a SciencePub lecture at the Paradise Creek Brewery in Pullman as a fundraiser for the Palouse Discovery Science Center.
 SciencePub typically pairs faculty from disparate disciples with the intent to create uncommon idea collisions to seed innovation.
 I was paired with Squeak Meisel, the chair of the Fine Arts department, infamous for an art piece where he put on a giant panda costume and ran around Pullman for a several week period.
 Definitely out of my comfort zone.
 Squeak’s art tends to revolve around Tao dualism — the yin-yang.
 As we talked about our works, connections started appearing and we sketched out a script for a fun story.
 Our talk, “Let’s Fly in a Flammable Bubble” utilized a white (Squeak’s) – black (my) slide progression where we would hand the mic back and forth to show the commonalities between our work, and fit the yin-yang theme.
 Here’s a subset of the slides:

 You can see the interplay and duality between the art and tech world — which was the grand point of the talk.
+Getting out of my comfort zone with this talk helped me to rethink my slide design — specifically around the interplay between visuals and text.

 You can see the clean color scheme, a banner of fun and relevant pictures from my lab, the simple outline in the corner, etc. Here’s a slide from within the talk:

 You can see I transitioned to the efficient side banner that matched the simple color scheme.
 When things are simpler they don’t appear as crammed together.
 The islands of text on the slide can appear when I am talking about those points.
 Notice that the entire slide format is now more poster-like.
 It’s clear what the point of this slide is and what information someone will have once the slide is finished.
+This slide design became a template that many in the lab would use.
+With many more people in the lab using these visuals they naturally began contributing to the design of the visuals.